 Rotten Tomatoes = 29 / 65

 Riddick is hired to help in the war vs. the Necromongers.
 He's not interested but he gets dragged into it anyway.
 Exceptionally good sci fi with Riddick at his best.
 Good characters, good story, awesome special effects, and a lot of Riddick's history if you watch the extended version.
-In fact, I think one of the reasons this didn't do as well as it should have was because it was missing a lot of the back story found in the extended version.
+In fact, I think one of the reasons this didn't do as well as it should have in theaters was because it lacked the back story found in the extended version.
 Find a copy!

 Creepshow 2

 Personal = 4.0 Links Updated 9/6/19

 What a sad follow up to a classic comic horror film.
 The only story in this one worth watching is "The Hitch-hiker" and even that is not as good as any of the stories in the first film.
 They forgot to include any of the

 wit and charm in this one making it just another run-of-the-mill horror anthology ...and not a very good one, at that.

 Rotten Tomatoes = 59 / 77